asmov/common-draft/packages/hardpath-parse/README.md

 License (AGPL3)
 --------------------------------------------------------------------------------
-Asmov Common Hardpath Macro: Macro exports for Asmov Common Hardpath
+Asmov Common Hardpath Parse: Parsing library for Asmov Common Hardpath
 Copyright (C) 2025 Asmov LLC

 This program is free software: you can redistribute it and/or modify